My Child's First Earning System · Ages 4–16

 Stop Giving your kids money Teach them to earn it

-A done-with-you family system that builds the kid, not just the habit.
-Real work, real money, and the responsibility, patience, and confidence to back it up.
+A family earning system that builds the kid, not just the habit.

 Instant PDF download · Ages 4–16 · No app, no subscription · Print and start this weekend